Mevinb/persona/fine_tune/README.md

-# NOVA Fine-tuning README
+# ARK Fine-tuning README
 # ======================

-This directory contains tools and resources for fine-tuning NOVA's language model to better match your personal preferences and communication style.
+This directory contains tools and resources for fine-tuning ARK's language model to better match your personal preferences and communication style.

 ## Overview

-NOVA uses LoRA (Low-Rank Adaptation) for efficient fine-tuning, which allows you to customize the assistant's responses without requiring massive computational resources.
+ARK uses LoRA (Low-Rank Adaptation) for efficient fine-tuning, which allows you to customize the assistant's responses without requiring massive computational resources.

 ## Files